Claire Dean

 Cusco is not so dangerous a city, but opportunistic crimes like muggings and thefts do occur.

-Pay attention to people trying to sell you items in the streets and keep an eye on your pockets.
-Pickpocketers usually work in teams with one person distracting you while the other tries to check out your pockets.
+- Pay attention to people trying to sell you items in the streets and keep an eye on your pockets.
+Pickpockets usually work in teams with one person distracting you while the other tries to check out your pockets.

-Cusco is a touristy city, and most of the locals live from tourism, so crime against tourists is frowned upon, which does not mean it cannot happen from time to time.
+- Cusco is a touristy city, and most of the locals live from tourism.
+Crime against tourists is frowned upon, but this does not mean it cannot happen from time to time.
 However, you should follow the same common safety rules you usually do.

-Stick to The Plaza de Armas and San Blas neighborhoods aft dark and you should not have any issues.
+- Stick to the Plaza de Armas and San Blas neighborhoods after dark, and you should not have any issues.

-Try to minimize walking alone at night in areas away from The main plaza.
-(Cusco city does not feel sketchy unlike Lima), keep an eye on your valuables, or better still, leave them in your hotel room, do not show off your expensive camera, and travel by radio taxi.
+- Avoid walking alone at night in areas away from the main plaza.
+(Cusco city does not feel sketchy, unlike Lima).
+Keep an eye on your valuables.
+Better still, leave them in your hotel room.
+Do not show off your expensive camera, and travel by radio taxi.

 Cusco by Night